Mobile Marketing – The World Has Gone Mobile

 marketing

-The mobile phone’s primary use is no longer for voice calls; it is for text messaging.
+The mobile phone’s primary use is no longer voice calls; it is text messaging.
 In Australia, we send, on average, five SMS messages per person every day.
-It is very widely used and accepted.
-SMS messages are quick, easy to ‘consume,’ personal, immediate, and not intrusive.
+SMS messaging is very widely used and accepted.
+It is quick, easy to ‘consume,’ personal, immediate, and not intrusive.

 Most of us have now experienced receiving an SMS appointment reminder or a reminder for a bill that needs to be paid.
 These are personal – they relate specifically to be – relevant and helpful, so we are happy to receive them.
 Applying the same rules when considering mobile communications with your customers will ensure that SMS messages are welcomed and seen as delivering improved customer service.

 A simple “Thanks for purchasing from us yesterday.
-If you have any questions about your purchase, please call us on…” can have a powerful impact on your customers: increasing their loyalty, repeat purchase, and recommendation to others.
+If you have any questions about your purchase, please call us on…” can have a powerful impact on your customers, increasing their loyalty, repeat purchases, and recommendations to others.
 Please don’t imagine that you must type this out each time on your phone and send it manually; today’s systems will do this automatically.

 Mobile Websites

 Every SMS message can also include an active link to a mobile website.
-More than 60% of phones in Australia today are internet-enabled, and approximately 10-15% of internet searches are today from mobile phones, up from near zero a couple of years ago.
+More than 60% of phones in Australia today are internet-enabled, and approximately 10-15% of internet searches today are from mobile phones, up from nearly zero a couple of years ago.
 Within another 1 – 2 years, these numbers will grow exponentially again.

 The simple SMS message is the starting point for much broader and deeper customer engagement.
 The mobile site can include information about new products, promotions, and competitions or contain photos and videos.
 Alternatively, you can ask for feedback, request a survey to be completed, or provide contact details and a map showing your location.

 Mobile internet is not used in the same way as desktop internet.
-Over 50% of mobile search today is used by people who want to call or locate a business they already know: they are not doing ‘research’ and want to find you.
-The mobile site must have contact details and ‘Click to Call’ and ‘Click to Find’ buttons prominently displayed.
+Over 50% of mobile searches today are used by people who want to call or locate a business they already know: they are not doing ‘research’ and want to find you.
+The mobile site must have contact details and prominently display the ‘Click to Call’ and ‘Click to Find’ buttons.

-This also means that the best way to get visitors to come back regularly to a mobile website to see updated information is by sending them a regular SMS with a link to the site.
+This also means that the best way to encourage visitors to visit a mobile website regularly to see updated information is to send them a regular SMS with a link to the site.

 world